Château Mouton Rothschild 2021

 • Origin: Left Bank, Bordeaux, France

 The case of Château Mouton Rothschild is a unique one.
-These wines are estate grown, picked by hand, produced at the chateau and known for their exotically opulent style.
-The Baron was also one of the early property owners to insist on estate bottling, a practice that has become the standard since 1920s.
-Many a member of the Rothschild family delegates their free time to creative pursuits like writing, directing, and acting when not managing the vineyards.
-This creativity that flows abundantly within the family veins lends an understanding that winemaking is an artform, and since 1945 each bottle of Mouton Rothschild has a special label created by a famous artist under the commission of the chateau.
+These wines are estate-grown, picked by hand, produced at the chateau, and known for their exotically opulent style.
+The Baron was also one of the early property owners to insist on estate bottling, a practice that has become the standard since the 1920s.
+Many members of the Rothschild family delegate their free time to creative pursuits like writing, directing, and acting when not managing the vineyards.
+This creativity that flows abundantly within the family veins lends an understanding that winemaking is an art form, and since 1945, each bottle of Mouton Rothschild has a special label created by a famous artist under the commission of the chateau.
 The labels themselves are worthy of a collector, featuring - but not limited to – the works of Joan Miró, Pablo Picasso, and Andy Warhol.
 When purchasing a bottle of Mouton Rothschild, one purchases a work of art.

 The spirit of Mouton Rothschild is one of relentless determination and creativity.
-It is no wonder that their best wines possess a brawny decadence that borders upon ostentatiousness.
-For the Rothschilds, being “second best,” is not an option.
+No wonder their best wines possess a brawny decadence that borders upon ostentatiousness.
+For the Rothschilds, being “second best” is not an option.
 It is no wonder the phrase on each bottle now is: Premier je suis, Second je fus, Mouton ne change ("I am first.
 I used to be second.
 Mouton does not change.").

 Tasting Notes

 "The 2021 Château Mouton Rothschild is terrific, and while it plays in the more medium-bodied, elegant style of the vintage, it's perfectly balanced and has plenty of richness as well as texture.
-A blend of 89% Cabernet Sauvignon, 10% Merlot, and the rest Cabernet Franc, brought up in new barrels, it's a charming, balanced, elegant, forward Mouton." - Jeb Dunnuck (6/2/2022) Rating: 93-95
+A blend of 89% Cabernet Sauvignon, 10% Merlot, and the rest Cabernet Franc, brought up in new barrels, it's a charming, balanced, elegant, forward Mouton." - Jeb Dunnuck, (06/02/2022), Ratings: 93-95